minetest/minetest/doc/lua_api.md

 All of the properties in this list can be animated with `*_tween` tables unless otherwise specified.
 For example, `jitter` can be tweened by setting a `jitter_tween` table instead of (or in addition to) a `jitter` table/value.
-In this section, a float range is a table defined as so: { min = A, max = B }
+In this section, a float range is a table defined as so: {min = A, max = B}
 A and B are your supplemented values.
 For a vec3 range this means they are vectors.
 Types used are defined in the previous section.